6 Tips for Beginning a Career as a Voiceover Artist

 2. Source Material From Existing Ads, and Tweak for Yourself.

 Take a look at this ad about depression.
 Using the words included in the ad, we can formulate our own radio commercial spot.
-Hopefully it'll give you an idea of how you can formulate an ad prepared for voiceover work.
+Hopefully, it will give you an idea of how you can formulate an ad prepared for voiceover work.
 Look at the picture, then read my version of the vocal ad.

 "When one suffers, we all suffer.
 Depression can strike anyone, anywhere.
 It's important to know that help is available.
 American Psychiatric Foundation.”